cysouw/diathesis/text/c01_introduction.md

 German does not have that many morphologically bound mechanisms for diathesis, though there are incidental examples that come close.
 For example, the verb *liegen* 'to lie' changes with ablaut to *legen* 'to lay' (see [@sec:case-umlaut-causative]), which in turn can take a preverb to form *be-legen* 'to cover' (see [@sec:preverb-applicative-antipassive]).
 However, when the perspective is broadened beyond bound morphology and all different kinds of German diatheses are considered, then it turns out that stacking of diatheses is extremely widespread.

 In many cases, the different steps in a stack can be easily disentangled by carefully observing the formal marking of the diathesis.
-For example, the construction in [@Next c] includes both a preverb *be-* and a reflexive pronoun *sich* and it turns out that these are applied in turn to make a stack of two diatheses.
-Starting with the verb *antworten* 'to answer' with a governed preposition *auf* [@Next a], the preverb *be-* changes the prepositional phrase to an accusative [@Next b], see [@sec:preverb-applicative].
-Subsequently, the reflexive anticausative turns the accusative into a nominative and drops the nominative agent [@Next c], see [@sec:reflexive-anticausative].
+For example, the construction in [@next c] includes both a preverb *be-* and a reflexive pronoun *sich* and it turns out that these are applied in turn to make a stack of two diatheses.
+Starting with the verb *antworten* 'to answer' with a governed preposition *auf* [@next a], the preverb *be-* changes the prepositional phrase to an accusative [@next b], see [@sec:preverb-applicative].
+Subsequently, the reflexive anticausative turns the accusative into a nominative and drops the nominative agent [@next c], see [@sec:reflexive-anticausative].

 :::ex
 a.
 Der Lehrer antwortet auf deine Frage.